medvedevgroup/varmatch/README.md

      such that each entry pair contains one query and one baseline variant that result in the same sequence.
 In this scheme, different scoring functions and matching mode have no difference.

+    `-G`, `--no_graph`
+          disable graphic module
+    `-C`, `--disable_curves`
+          disable Precision-Recall curves, if use -G or --no_graph, then automatically disable these curves
+    `-f`, `--fast_mode`
+          In this mode, automatically disable graphic module and precision- recall curves, only performs one matching criterion.
+           Fast mode is equivalent to use following parameters compulsively: -G -u 0 -m 0 -s 0

 ### Help Information: